oOperaho/Cruzeiro/README.md

 ### → Create Python reference -

-  * Heroku won't able the packages if they don't be referred.
-I used **heroku buildpacks:set heroku/python** to set the python package.
+  * Heroku won't able the buildpacks if they don't be referred.
+I used **heroku buildpacks:set heroku/python** to set it.
+  * This can be configurated at the **heroku create** command, creating the app and setting the buildpack inside.

 ### → Setting Procfile and requirements -